Colleges and Universities Face Numerous Challenges Since COVID-19 Disrupted Education this Spring

 Updated June 12, 2020.
 Resource listings moved to this page and regularly updated.

 The novel coronavirus and the resulting disease COVID-19 have disrupted everything and everyone, both across the U.S. and around the world.
 To keep this virus from spreading, the CDC and governments at all levels have encouraged “social distancing,” leading to the widespread cancellation of events and closure of non-essential businesses.
 As a result, the campuses of most higher education institutions have been closed, and students have been sent home or told not to return from spring break.
 Institutions are now forced to move classes online, requiring crash courses for faculty in both remote teaching and online curriculum development to prepare them for emergency online teaching.

 Depending on a school’s culture, its faculty or academic staff fall somewhere along the spectrum of resistance to/acceptance of online education.
 Now that they are faced with a mandate to deliver their courses to suddenly remote students (at least in the short term), they must catch up quickly.
 There are thorny challenges common to any online learning operation, from replicating hands-on lab work, to concerns about the proctoring of exams—or academic integrity in general.
 Schools that haven’t yet begun the transition may feel justifiably lost, or even paralyzed, as they try to turn on a dime.
-But every type of educational institution needs to work to ensure that they don’t disadvantage students who lack access to the required technology, financial support, a safe and stable environment, or even continuing student visas.
+But every type of educational institution needs to ensure that it doesn’t disadvantage students who lack:

 Higher Digital realizes that in the short term, our direct assistance will primarily be limited to existing clients, but we want to help institutions generally however we can.
-To that end, we have compiled this listing of trusted resources, many of which point to further sources of information, advice, and technology tools or discounts.
-Please contact us if you have any questions, corrections, or suggestions at [email protected].
+Please contact us if you have any questions at [email protected].